Pathologists' assistant

-A pathologists’ assistant (PA) is a physician extender whose expertise lies in gross examination of surgical specimens as well as performing forensic, medicolegal, and hospital autopsies.
+A pathologists' assistant (PA or PathA) is a physician extender whose expertise lies in gross examination of surgical specimens as well as performing hospital, medicolegal, and forensic autopsies.
+Their education is analogous to physician associates, consisting of a didactic and a clinical component and concluding in a master's degree.
+Certification of pathologists' assistants is through a board exam by the American Society for Clinical Pathology (ASCP).
+In the United States, the profession is represented by the American Association of Pathologists' Assistants (AAPA).

+Pathologists' Assistants in the United States are currently only required to be licensed in three states: Nevada, West Virginia, and New York.
+In most other states, the scope of PAs falls under CLIA high complexity testing which requires an associate degree.

 General overview

-PAs work under the indirect or direct supervision of a board certified anatomical pathologist, who ultimately renders a diagnosis based on the PA's detailed gross examination and/or tissue submission for microscopic evaluation.
-Requirements to become a pathologists' assistant include graduation from a National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) accredited education program and successfully passing the American Society for Clinical Pathology (ASCP) certification exam, which is not legally required in most states.
-The credentialing is a certification from the ASCP.
-Some states such as Nevada and New York require a license.
-All pathologists' assistants are allied health workers who need to be CLIA 88 compliant to perform these high complexity tasks with indirect/direct supervision.
-With ongoing changes in health care, a growing elderly population, and a decreasing number of pathology residents, the PA is in high demand due to their high level of training and contribution to the overall efficiency of the pathology laboratory.
+Pathologists' assistants work under the indirect or direct supervision of a board certified anatomical pathologist, who ultimately renders a diagnosis based on the PA's detailed gross examination and/or tissue submission for microscopic evaluation.
+Requirements to become a certified pathologists' assistant include graduation from a National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) accredited education program and successfully passing the American Society for Clinical Pathology (ASCP) certification exam, which is not legally required to perform gross examinations in most states.
+Some states such as West Virginia, Nevada, and New York require a license for pathologists' assistants.
+All pathologists' assistants are allied health workers who need to be CLIA 88 compliant to perform these high complexity tasks with indirect/direct supervision of a pathologist.
+With ongoing changes in health care, a growing population of retiring pathologista, and a decreasing number of pathology residents, well trained PAs are in high demand due to their extensive level of training and contribution to the overall efficiency of the pathology laboratory.

-In addition to the major responsibilities outlined above, a pathologists' assistant may also perform the following tasks (for a complete list, refer to Article III, Section B of the AAPA Bylaws):
+In addition to the major responsibilities outlined above, a pathologists' assistant may also perform the following tasks (for a complete list, refer to AAPA Scope of Practice):